As an Amazon Associate I earn from qualifying purchases. Click for details.

 - Most investigators don’t charge residents who are worried that their home is haunted.

-- However, many ghost hunting teams do charge businesses – including hotels and restaurants – that want to advertise that they’re haunted.
+- However, many ghost-hunting teams charge businesses—including hotels and restaurants—that want to advertise that they’re haunted.

 Between those two extremes, I think it’s reasonable to expect a client to cover your travel expenses.
 That should include meals, especially if you’re investigating overnight.

-And, if sleeping accommodations aren’t available at the site, then local lodging – perhaps at a Fairfield Inn or similar budget hotel – should be offered to investigators.
+If sleeping accommodations aren’t available at the site, investigators should be offered local lodging—perhaps at a Fairfield Inn or a similar budget hotel.

 No investigator should be expected to work late at night, and then drive many miles – especially on an empty stomach – back to his, her, or their home.